-It is basically a neurological condition, which causes the messages from the brain to the body to get scrambled up.
+Dyspraxia is a neurological condition, which causes the messages from the brain to the body to get scrambled up.
 This makes it difficult to plan, coordinate and carry out specific movements.
 It affects fine and gross motor movements, balance, posture and coordination.
-So whilst Jack knows what he wants to achieve in his mind, he finds it difficult getting his body to carry out the task in a smooth coordinated manner.
+So whilst J knows what he wants to achieve in his mind, he finds it difficult getting his body to carry out the task in a smooth coordinated manner.

 The term Dyspraxia literally means Impaired action:

 There are certain tasks that we do every day, that we don’t need to think about, we just do them, as we have carried out the tasks many times before, and they have now become second nature to us.
 An example would be picking up a glass from a table.
 We reach over, we grab the glass and pick it up, simple.
 What we are unaware of, is exactly how much work our brain has to do to carry out this task.

 Our brains need to judge the distance our arm has to reach over, what angle our arm and hand need to be at to grasp the glass, know how much pressure to put on the glass and what muscles to use to lift the glass.
 Our brains need to take in the information from the environment (sensory) and then send the messages to our body to enable us to use our muscles in the correct way.
 If these messages are disrupted then our bodies are going to have a hard time carrying out the job successfully.